Mamdouh1234/CreditCard_FraudDetection/README.md

 ## Data Understanding

 The Credit Card Transactions Fraud Detection Dataset from kaggle by KARTIK SHENOY consisted of 1,852,394 rows and 23 features(Before Feature Engineering).
-The features included information on customers trips such as:
+The features included information on customers transactions such as:

 - trans_date_trans_time -----> transaction date and time
 - merchant -----> merchant at which the transaction occured